3dna/tush/README.md

 ## Copyright

-Copyright (c) 2013 David Huie.
+Copyright (c) 2013 NationBuilder.
 See LICENSE.txt for further details.